KoljaB/Linguflex/README.md

 ## Getting Started

-To embark on your journey with Linguflex 2.0, follow our detailed [Installation Guide](https://github.com/KoljaB/Linguflex/blob/lingu-2.0-preview/installation_guide.md).
-This guide provides step-by-step instructions to set up the core software of Linguflex.
+Follow the [Installation Guide](./docs/installation.md) for step-by-step instructions about how to set up the Linguflex core.

+Follow the [Modules Guide](./docs/modules.md) for step-by-step instructions about how to set up and configure the Linguflex modules.